spdx/spdx-3-model/model/Core/Properties/rootElement.md

 ## Summary

-This property is used to denote the root Element(s) of a tree of elements contained in an SBOM.
+This property is used to denote the root Element(s) of a tree of elements contained in a BOM.

 ## Description

-This property is used to denote the root Element(s) of a tree of elements contained in an SBOM.
+This property is used to denote the root Element(s) of a tree of elements contained in a BOM.
 The tree consists of other elements directly and indirectly related through properties or Relationships from the root.

 ## Metadata